shawnyama/zelda-timelines/src/data/GUIDE.md

 - `official.ts` is a great example that showcases subgraphs

 ## 3. Submit
-1. Download your `new-timeline.ts` by right-clicking it in the left sidebar and then select Download
+1. Download your `new.ts` by right-clicking it in the left sidebar and then select Download
    - If you edited `events.ts` download that too
 2. Submit the file(s) and follow the instructions in this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdQuYEvYTrAu4iP0BfVdkNXONGvqsOlPKvQ1oBwLmdbg98kiA/viewform?usp=header)